NewYork-Presbyterian Lower Manhattan Hospital: History

 The name and location of the hospital have gone through several changes since Elizabeth Blackwell founded the New York Dispensary for Poor Women and Children in 1853.
 In 1857 she opened the hospital under the name of New York Infirmary for Indigent Women and Children at East 7th Street near the present day Tompkins Square Park.
 As the hospital required more space it moved in 1858 to Stuyvesant Square.
 One of the hospital's administrators, Anne Daniel, who headed the hospital from about 1894 to 1944 wrote a history of the hospital in the 1930s, entitled ′A cautious experiment.′ The history of the New York Infirmary for Women and Children and the Woman's Medical College of the New York Infirmary, which was serialized in the Medical Woman’s Journal (46) between May 1939 and December 1939.
 Finally in 1981, merging with the Beekman Downtown Hospital, it relocated to its present site in Lower Manhattan under the name of New York Infirmary-Beekman Downtown Hospital.

-In 1929 Narcissa Cox Vanderlip became the president of the hospital, which position she held for thirty-seven years.
+In 1929 Narcissa Cox Vanderlip became the president of the hospital, a position she held for thirty-seven years.

 In 1991, the hospital was renamed New York Downtown Hospital.
 In 1997, after three years of affiliation with NYU Medical Center, the name was changed to NYU Downtown Hospital.
 In 2005 the affiliation with the NYU Medical Center ceased and the hospital reverted to the name New York Downtown Hospital.
-Following a full merger in 2013 with NewYork-Presbyterian Hospital, it was renamed NewYork-Presbyterian Lower Manhattan Hospital.
+Following a full merger in 2013 with New York-Presbyterian Hospital, it was renamed New York-Presbyterian Lower Manhattan Hospital.

 In 2005 the hospital discharged nearly 12,000 inpatients.
 The hospital, an affiliate of Weill Cornell Medical College, provides approximately 100,000 outpatient visits and 6,000 surgical procedures annually.
 In addition, as Lower Manhattan’s only emergency department, the hospital treats 32,000 patients annually in its emergency department and provides more than 5,000 ambulance transports.

 In 2006 the hospital introduced a new decontamination unit built as part of the $25 million Lehman Brothers Emergency Room.
 The project was begun after the terrorist attacks of September 11, 2001, when the hospital treated about 1,500 victims.
-Before construction of the new facility the hospital's small decontamination unit could handle about 20 patients an hour.
+Before the construction of the new facility, the hospital's small decontamination unit could handle about 20 patients an hour.
 The new unit can treat between 500 and 1,000 patients an hour.
 The design is based on the decontamination unit at Shaare Zedek Medical Center in Jerusalem.

 In May 2018, a commemorative plaque was unveiled at the former location of the New York Infirmary for Indigent Women and Children.

+Now in 2023 the hospital is the only one in lower Manhattan and has provided care to more than 130,000 patient visits.
+The hospital also started a new program where a person can visit digitally for patients with a less severe issue to make the process go faster than if they showed up to the emergency room.